tishaAnders/modelling-relative-clause-agreement-seq2seq-lstm/README.md

 Agreement of a single string can be checked with *AgreementandBNFParser.java*:
 * `checkAgreement(String s)`

+A list containing all generated strings and their corresponding judgement (word order & agreement) can be compiled with *AgreementandBNFParser.java*:
+* `judgementArray(String filename)`

+A list containing all bad strings can be compiled with *AgreementandBNFParser.java*:
+* `badSentences(String filename)`

 Percentage of strings with correct word order & agreement (from file) can be computed with *AgreementandBNFParser.java*:
 * `testFromFile(String filename)`

 ## A few notes on training
 ### Epochs
 The LSTM will generate correct examples with less than 200 epochs, but they will be very lengthy and not differ much from each other.
-Training the LSTM on 1800 epochs will lower the validation accuracy slightly, which would indicate overfitting.
-However, the sentences will vary a little bit more, which seems more natural.
+Training the LSTM on 1800 epochs will lower the validation accuracy slightly.
+However, this mild overfitting makes the sentences a bit more varied, which seems more natural.
 ### Accuracy
-*2019-11-16-14-23-45_gen.txt* provides an example of what *string_generator_gpu.py* could have created.
-It returns 96.6% accuracy for both word order and agreement.
+*2020-02-12-14-58-07_gen.txt* provides an example of what *string_generator_gpu_.py* could have created.
+It returns 96.8% accuracy when testing word order and agreement combined.
-This result, together with some of my analyses of bad generations, indicates that agreement (i.e. long-term dependencies) is not a problem at all for the LSTM.
-However, for instance, it struggles with constraining itself to the correct number of `V`s allowed in a verb, though only on a very minor basis.
+This result, together with some observations of bad generations, indicates that agreement (i.e. long-term dependencies) is not a problem at all for the LSTM.
+However, for instance, it struggles with constraining itself to the correct number of `V`s/`N`s allowed in a verb, or forgets to attach an ending to e.g. the verb, though only on a very minor basis.

 ## Final note
 Technical details beyond this short exposé can be found in my Bachelor's thesis, e.g.